lily-dove/lily-dove.github.io/index.md

 </p>

 <p class="lead text-justify">
  Outside of research, I participate in outreach at local middle schools in the Pasadena Unified School District and am passionate about increasing the accessibility of oceanography to female, BIPOC, first-generation, LGBTQ+, and disabled students.
 I am also an avid reader and baker and am always looking for my next cookie recipe!
-I grew up in northeast Florida and am always excited to meet another southerner in oceanography!
+I grew up in northeast Florida and am always excited to meet another southerner in oceanography.
 </p>